appsignal/appsignal-ruby/.changesets/add-type-signatures-to-the-gem-s-public-apis-.md

 type: add
 ---

-Add type signatures to the gem's public APIs.
+Add Sorbet and RBS type signatures for the gem's public APIs.
+If your editor supports showing type signatures, they will now show up in for the AppSignal Ruby gem.